-- i) The owners of a piece of land on this particular watercourse and members of the "Water Users Associations". - ii) The farmers use the water of the same watercourse but not the owners of the land.
-They are the tenants, cultivating land either on leasing or share bases.
+- i) The owners of a piece of land on this watercourse and members of the "Water Users Associations". - ii) The farmers use the water of the same watercourse but not the owners of the land.
+They are the tenants, cultivating land on leasing on share basis.